SteveJustin1963/MINTX/README.md

 > a0?. a1?. a2?.  ; u cant do a 0?.
 1?.
 2?. u need the mem location each time
 1 2 3
 >
+>
+> a ctr.
+1 2 3
+>
+>

+; control . show the contents of last instruction, nothing to do with stack
 ```

 ## enter a vector - row